 Our general guidelines are 3 to 3.75″ wide for logos wider than they are tall for embroidered use on the left chest of shirts.
 If the logo is square, 1.5 to 2″ on a side, and 2 to 2.5″ in diameter for circular logos.
 For caps, 2.25″ tall and 4″ wide are size limits, and 1 to 1.25″ tall and 4″ wide for visors.
 Full back logos (we only recommend putting them on materials no lighter than a sweatshirt) up to 11″ x 11″.

 Often, the limiting factor in a logo’s size is small lettering or a thin, small part of the artwork.
 Don’t worry about sending us a larger logo than these guidelines – larger is better for digitizing.
 Sending one smaller might be a problem, since we need to enlarge it for digitizing.
 If we think something needs to be changed, we’ll let you know.

 They are generally to be avoided.
 Embroidery has trouble duplicating the look of thin elements in logos because of the type of stitch that can be used.
-In lettering, for instance, we typically use the satin stitch (shown at left).
+In lettering, for instance, we typically use the satin stitch (shown below).
 This stitch goes back-and-forth across the entire width of the area to be embroidered.
 For example, when we embroider our logo, the capital letter “I” is stitched by the needle going through the fabric on the left side of the letter (the bobbin thread forms a lock stitch with the top thread while the needle is in the ‘down’ position), pulling out of the fabric and moving to the right side of the letter where the needle once again goes through the fabric, a lock stitch is formed underneath by the bobbin thread, then the needle pulls out and moves back to the left side of the letter a little higher or lower that the first stitch.
 Back and forth… left, right, left, right, left, right, etc. gradually moving up or down the letter to create what we call satin (or column) stitches.
 It’s the best and most beautiful way to embroider things such as letters.
 If the letters are very thin, we can’t use satin stitches.
 The left to right distance across a thin “I” is too small and both stitches fall into the same area of the fabric and result in a hole in the fabric.
 If thin elements are necessary, other (less beautiful than satin) stitches such as running stitches (shown at right) can be used.
 In the example of a capital “I”, instead of forming the letter by going back and forth (left to right) across the letter many times (satin stitches), running stitches are placed one above the other.
 A stitch is placed at the very bottom of the letter, then the next stitch is directly above the first, the next is above that, and so on the top of the letter.
 The letter “I” made with running stitches might have only 20 stitches, while the satin stitch version might have several hundred. .
 When there is a large area to be embroidered, we use fill stitches.
 They can be standard fill or a ‘structured’ fill (such as to replicate the look of feathers in the sample above).

 Material to be Embroidered: